 Step 1: Build Your Fire Pit

 If you already have a fire pit in your backyard, you can skip this step.
-This refers to building a fire pit from scratch (and how to start a fire in a fire pit!) in your backyard, on a camping trip, in a survival scenario, on a hunting tour, or anywhere else you’d like to build a fire pit.
+This article shows you how to build a fire pit from scratch (and how to start a fire in a fire pit!) in your backyard, on a camping trip, in a survival scenario, on a hunting tour, or anywhere else you’d like to build a fire pit.

 Step 2: Prepare Your Fire Pit